Thuy-My/Teaching-HEIGVD-AIT-2016-Labo-Docker/report/report.md

 # AIT Lab 04

 ### Introduction
-In this lab, we are going to get familiar with Docker.
+In this lab, we are going to get familiar with dynamic scaling with Docker.
+It is based on the load balancing lab.

 ### Task 0
 [M1]: No, the current solution would not suit for a production environment.
 The main problems are the manual launching of the containers.